celluloid-camp/celluloid/README.md

 Head to https://celluloid.huma-num.fr/, create an account and click where you think you should!

-We'd appreciate your feedback about the application UX and design, as well as bug reports - don't hesitate to [report an issue!](https://github.com/celluloid-camp/celluloid/issues)

 or run a local instance with :

     docker run ghcr.io/celluloid-camp/celluloid:v1 \